 This session introduces humility and empathy as key leadership factors.
-These concepts prepare students for the upcoming sessions on Moral Foundations in the Profession of Arms and Self-Assessment as tools to guide development goals.
+These concepts prepare students for the upcoming sessions on Moral Perspectives and Self-Assessment as tools to guide development goals.

 - Develop self-awareness and empathy for others. - Evaluate the importance of trust, humility, and vulnerability in relationships.